Zhihao-chen-666/Zhihao-chen-666.github.io/_pages/about.md

 News
 ======
-Our latest work "MambaTSR: You Only Need 90k Parameters for Traffic Sign Recognition" has been accepted by Neurocomputing(JCR Q2 TOP) 🎉🎉🎉!
+Our latest work "MambaTSR: You Only Need 90k Parameters for Traffic Sign Recognition" has been accepted by Neurocomputing(JCR Q1) 🎉🎉🎉!